 - Excellent lens quality

-- Prone to fogging at lower speeds
+- Can still be prone to fogging at lower speeds

 Wearing goggles over your prescription eyewear is no longer a problem.
 If you are in a similar situation as me and choose not to wear contacts, or simply can’t for some reason, OTG goggles are the answer.